nhaudot/nginx-windows-service-installer/README.md

 # nginx-windows-service-installer

-Lightweight installer that sets up Nginx as a Windows service.
+Lightweight installer that sets up nginx as a Windows service.